NickLaughlin1/Amazon-and-Ebay-Scrape/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+When creating your own virtual environment make sure to delete the Lib and Scripts folders from this repository.

 ### Prerequisites